scizzorz/rain/docs/index.md

 ### Loops

-Rain supports four types of loops: `loop`, `while`, `until`, and `for`, as well as the typical `break` and `continue` statements to control iteration.
+Rain supports four types of loops: `loop`, `while`, `until`, and `for`, as well as `break` and `continue` statements to control iteration.
 In addition, Rain supports conditional variants - `break if` and `continue if` - which evaluate the following expression and only terminate the loop or continue to the next iteration if their expression is truthy.

 #### `loop`

-An infinite loop that can only be terminated via `break` statements:
+An infinite loop that can only be terminated via the `break` statement:

     let n = 0
     loop